What is a Tax Disbursement on My Mortgage: Uncovering the Benefits

 Understanding tax disbursement

 A tax disbursement is the process by which your mortgage lender pays your property taxes directly to the appropriate taxing authority on your behalf.
-This is done to ensure that your property taxes are paid in a timely manner and that your home is not at risk of being seized by the government for non-payment of taxes.
+This is done to ensure that your property taxes are paid promptly and that your home is not at risk of being seized by the government for non-payment of taxes.

 When you have a mortgage, your property taxes are typically included in your monthly mortgage payment.
 The lender then holds these funds in an escrow account until they are due.
 When the property taxes are due, the lender will disburse the funds from the escrow account to pay off your tax bill.